marcelmay/hfsa/tool/README.md

 ```

 #### Lists INode paths
-Lists all INode paths (files, directories, symlinks) similliar to a recursive 'ls'.
+Lists all INode paths (files, directories, symlinks) similar to a recursive 'ls'.

 Example filtering user with regexp `m.*` and for paths `/test3` and `/test1` :
 ```